 1. What is Probate?
 Probate is the court process of transferring assets from a deceased person’s estate to their heirs or legatees.
 Most people want to avoid probate for their estate because of these reasons:

-A. Probate takes a long time: It takes about a year to complete in Illinois if there are no complications.
-This means your Heirs won’t receive their inheritance until this year-long probate process is over.
+a.
+Probate Takes a Long Time: It takes about a year to complete in Illinois if there are no complications.
+This means your heirs won’t receive their inheritance until this year-long probate process is over.

-B. Probate is a Public Process: Because probate is done through local courts, it is a Public Process.
-Your Estate Plan, Inventory of Assets, Accounting of Assets and Family Disputes can all be reviewed by anyone just by asking the court clerk for your probate file.
-There is no privacy with Probate.
+b.
+Probate is a Public Process: Because probate is done through local courts, it is a public process.
+Your estate plan, inventory of assets, accounting of assets, and family disputes can all be reviewed by anyone just by asking the court clerk for your probate file.
+There is no privacy with probate.

-C. Probate is Made to Pay Creditors of Your estate: One of the main goals of Probate is to pay any creditors of your estate – transferring assets to your heirs is a secondary goal in probate.
+c.
+Probate is Made to Pay Creditors of Your Estate: One of the main goals of probate is to pay any creditors of your estate; transferring assets to your heirs is a secondary goal in probate.

 2. What is a Probate Asset?
-Probate only applies to assets that are considered “Probate Assets”.
-In simple terms a Probate Asset is an asset that is owned by just one person (not jointly with others) and is an asset that does have a beneficiary designation (like life insurance policies and retirements accounts).
-Because these assets are owned by one person and do not have beneficiary designations – then these Probate Assets do not Automatically Transfer upon the owner’s death to their heirs.
-Because these assets do not automatically transfer, we have to use the Court Process of Probate to: 1) determine who shall inherit the Property and to 2) actually transfer title of the Property from the deceased person’s estate to their heirs.
+Probate only applies to assets that are considered “probate assets”.
+In simple terms, a probate asset is an asset that is owned by just one person (not jointly with others) and does not have a beneficiary designation (like life insurance policies and retirements accounts).
+Because these assets are owned by one person and do not have beneficiary designations, then these probate assets do not automatically transfer upon the owner’s death to their heirs.
+Because these assets do not automatically transfer, we have to use the court process of probate to, 1) determine who shall inherit the asset(s) and, 2) transfer title of the asset from the deceased person’s estate to their heirs.

-B. Life Estate: John could sign a quit claim deed giving himself a life estate interest in the farmland and his children (or any other third party) a remainder interest in the farmland.
+b.
+Life Estate: John could sign a quit claim deed giving himself a life estate interest in the farmland and his children, or any other third party, a remainder interest in the farmland.
 This means that John has all of the rights to use and possess the farmland while he is living.
-Upon his death the farmland automatically transfers to his children (or whoever he named as a remainder beneficiary).
+Upon his death, the farmland automatically transfers to his children (or whoever he named as a remainder beneficiary).
 John is naming his children as remainder beneficiaries of this farmland when he creates the life estate for himself.
 Using a quit-claim deed is another simple way to avoid probate.
 However, once a quitclaim deed is recorded it cannot be undone without the agreement of the remainder beneficiaries.
 There may be gift tax issues associated with this transfer as well.
 Again, a tax professional should be consulted.

-C. Trusts: John could have a trust set up for himself while he is living.
+d.
+Trusts: John could have a trust set up for himself while he is living.
 Once the trust exists, he can transfer the farmland into the trust.
-The farmland can be managed by John while John is living.
-John will receive the income from the farmland during his lifetime.
+The farmland can be managed by John while he is living.
+He will receive the income from the farmland during his lifetime.
 John can sell the farmland during his lifetime if he wants to.
 John can provide for Jane after he dies and then state in the trust the farmland is then transferred to his children upon his wife’s death.
 So long as John can revoke or amend his trust there are no tax consequences when John transfers the farmland into the trust.
 Trusts are a powerful estate planning tool that offers flexibility and control of assets after John dies.

 This article is a service of Attorney Chad A. Ritchie and the Ritchie Law Office, Ltd. Click Here or call (309) 662-7000 to learn more about Ritchie Law Office, Ltd. and our Estate Planning process, which starts with an initial consultation called our “Ritchie Legacy Planning Session”.